3150601355/pic_hide_barcode/README.md

   - anchor_x: the x position of your QR code on the picture (Only when using link)
   - anchor_y: the y position of your QR code on the picture (Only when using link)
   - mode: alternative modes in positioning the QR code (Only when using link)
+  - dimensions: dimension of your QR code on the picture (Only when using link)

 Here are quotes discussing different input methods: